Insurance claims handlers ensure that claims are dealt with efficiently and that payment for valid claims is made to policyholders

 Income figures are intended as a guide only.

-The working week is usually 35 to 40 hours.
-Office hours may be Monday to Friday, although those working in contact centres may do shift work, including evenings and weekends.
+The working week is typically 35 to 40 hours.
+Office hours can be Monday to Friday, although shift work, including evenings and weekends, may be required.

 What to expect